jorgehermo9/gq-legacy/README.md

 <details open>
 <summary><strong>&nbsp;USAGE &nbsp;🪧</strong></summary>

-Let's see how easy is to use GQ to filter a JSON file.
+Let's see how easy is to use `gq` to filter a JSON file.

 Over this JSON: